TugboatQA/docs/tugboat-billing/index.md

 If you're a current Tugboat user, here's how to view the pricing for your
 project:

-1. Go to username -> My Projects at the upper-right of the Tugboat dashboard;
+1. Go to username -> [My Projects](https://dashboard.tugboat.qa/projects) at the
+   upper-right of the Tugboat dashboard.
-2. Select the project where you want to view and administer billing;
+2. Select the project where you want to view and administer billing.
-3. Go to **Project Settings**;
+3. Go to **Project Settings**.
 4. Scroll down to **Your Plan**.

 From here, you'll see the pricing tiers available for your plan.
 You can